-Samantha, a first-generation immigrant, was born in Sierra Leone, West Africa.
+Samantha is a first-generation immigrant and was born in Sierra Leone, West Africa.
 After immigrating to the United States at the tender age of eight, Samantha and her family settled in Houston, Texas, where she grew up.

 Samantha earned her Bachelor of Arts degree from Lawrence University in Appleton, Wisconsin, where she was on the Dean’s List.
 While obtaining her undergraduate degree, Samantha assumed many leadership roles.
 She was President of the Black Organization of Students, Vice President of the Debate Honor Society, and an active member of Lawrence International.

 When Samantha decided to join Arnold & Itkin, she was glad to find an opportunity to return home to Houston, but she was especially thrilled to fulfill her calling to seek justice for victims.
-Her advocacy has found a perfect outlet as part of the nation’s top plaintiffs’ personal injury trial firm.
-She is proud to be on a team that gives their best on a daily basis, fighting for individuals and families whose lives have been forever altered by catastrophic injuries and wrongful death.
+Her advocacy has allowed her to fight for her clients against the nation’s largest companies, getting the best results for her clients.
+She is proud to be on a team that holds nothing back when it comes to clients—fighting for individuals and families whose lives have been forever altered by catastrophic injuries and wrongful death.